 Garlic Butter White Wine Shrimp Linguine!
-Linguine noodles tossed with parmesan, parsley, and shrimp sautéed in garlic butter sage white wine!
+Linguine noodles tossed with parmesan, parsley, and shrimp sautéed in garlic butter sage white wine sauce.
+YES.

 - 4 tablespoons butter, divided